 - Tomato paste / canned tomatoes - The base of the makhani sauce is, of course, tomatoes.
 I use a tablespoon of tomato paste for the concentrated tomato flavor, and canned crushed tomatoes.
 You can also use fresh tomatoes when they're in season.

 - Kasuri methi - This is dried fenugreek leaves and is traditional to authentic butter chicken.
-It's ultimately optional.
+It's ultimately optional but people swear it's the game-changing secret ingredient.
+Crush it between your hands before adding it directly in the curry.
+Substitute it with additional cilantro.

 - Making the delicious makhani sauce that we all love!